 We have up to nine passes available temporary grounds passes on a given date for most events, and up to twenty for conferences, both at the UN’s New York headquarters, as well as their locations in Geneva and Vienna.
 Passes are not guaranteed for a particular date, since they are subject to availability and UN approval; and you will need as much lead time as possible to obtain passes, particularly for standing UN events.
 Note: most UN conferences require participants to register 6-8 weeks in advance of the session.
-Please complete the application if you are interested in a particular UN event taking place in any of the three locations and return it to Liza Bell along with the completed and signed faculty contract.
+Please complete the application if you are interested in a particular UN event taking place in any of the three locations and return it to Khin Naing along with the completed and signed faculty contract.

 Pace University is accredited by the Economic and Social Council as an officially-recognized Non-Governmental Organization (NGO).
 This gives Pace the ability to provide grounds passes (ID cards) for entry onto the UN complexes in New York, Geneva and Vienna to attend and observe events, conferences and meetings that are open to NGOs or meet with delegates and UN officials.

 This status may, in certain very limited circumstances give Pace students, faculty and staff the opportunity to speak in certain meetings (under circumscribed rules, see below).
 You obviously have no vote in decisions at the UN (as Pace is not a government).

 This status is entirely at the discretion of the UN ECOSOC NGO Branch, which can revoke it if we do not abide by the rules.

 A detailed description of the rules is available on the UN website.